nvennin/test-www/procedures/Procedure_GDP_AMXWS_Management_Of_Procedures.md

-Author   | Drafts the procedure or the changes to a procedure | Anyone Reviewer | Reviews changes  | As identified by Requestor and Author Business Approver  | Validates the changes from a business standpoint | Leadership of impacted function(s) Quality Approver    | Approves changes from a quality standoint | Quality Responsible Person  | Grants final approal to all GDP documents | RP
+Author   | Drafts the procedure or the changes to a procedure | Anyone Reviewer | Reviews changes  | As identified by Requestor and Author Business Approver  | Validates the changes from a business standpoint | Leadership of impacted function(s) Quality Approver    | Approves changes from a quality standpoint | Quality Responsible Person  | Grants final approval to all GDP documents | RP

 ## Procedure